JayhawkZombie/SFEngine/README.md

 # SFEngine
 SFEngine - A free, open-source game engine built on SFML

+**Temporarily private while code is migrated from the old project repository**

 This is migrated from a senior engineering design [project](https://github.com/JayhawkZombie/EECS581Project)